PeanutButterVillan/testing-heracles/README.md

 Please let us know how long the challenge takes you.
 We're not looking for how speedy or lengthy you are.
 It's just really to give us a clearer idea of what you've produced in the time you decided to take.
 Feel free to go as big or as small as you want.

 Happy testing! 🚀

+The unit tests are set up to run using Jest.
+I ran them from the terminal window in Visual Studio Code using 'yarn test'.
+There are five unit tests all passing.
+I added comments for additional unit tests to write

+The UI tests were written in cypress and confirm that the button is wired up to return the formatted value.
+There is one UI test currently.
+I added comments for other potential tests.
+The are executed from a terminal window using 'npm run e2e'.